 With endometriosis, I have to be on birth control.
 And with having a body that apparently hates being told what to do, I have had to try a lot of birth controls.
 Over a dozen, at least, and I've lost count.
-Anyhow, some of those hormone mixtures have made me a little more emotional than others.
+Some of those hormone mixtures have made me a little more emotional than others.
 Which is a bit of a struggle for me.
-I hate to cry, yet now I'm doing it all the time, without any reason!
+I hate to cry, yet now I am doing it all the time, sometimes without reason!
 It goes against my personality.
 Going through such tough stuff, I needed to grow into a less sensitive individual.
 Not in regards to the needs of others, but in regards to my own feelings, and I have definitely grown a thicker skin.
 But when birth control is around...
 I become a crumbled mess of tears and hurt feelings.

 After being a teenager, I had a few blissful years before I needed aggressive treatment for endometriosis.
 Years where I was on a mild birth control to keep from bleeding to death.
 I had made it past the years of teenager-instability and was loving the new constancy of my emotions.
 Yes, I still had the occasional melt-down, but it was a fully conscious choice.

 When my hormones get crazy like this, I seem to lose all self control when it comes to hurt feelings.
-And I've got to say, it's given me a new sense of sympathy and respect for pregnant women everywhere.
+And I've got to say, it has given me a new sense of sympathy and respect for pregnant women everywhere.
 Because that is how I feel now.
 I am on an emotional roller-coaster and never know where I am going to be dumped.

-So here is my plea to people everywhere--let's give a little more allowance to sudden, hormone induced mood changes.
+So here is my plea to people everywhere: let's give a little more allowance to sudden, hormone induced mood changes.
 Because holy cow, those little chemicals are monstrously strong.
 Please don't let my tears lower your respect for me!